International cooperation to teach practical skills

 In the context of a game, the students are expected to act as a team and deal with patient cases.
 They not only play the role of doctors, but also of the patients, their family, nurses and observers.
 The roles are allocated at random by drawing lots in advance.

-The students will spend time together in two meetings in a virtual A+E unit specifically tailored to the game.
+The students will spend time together in two meetings in a virtual emergency department specifically tailored to the game.
 The aim of the first meeting is to practice talking through medical histories, time management, and presenting patient cases to the group.
 In the second simulation game the focus is on Breaking Bad News and conducting difficult conversations.
 Both simulations involve practicing constructive feedback and error management.
 The game is intended to provide the students with a protected space in which to try things out, to reflect on mistakes where applicable and, as future doctors, to develop a better empathy for future patients, their families and colleagues in interprofessional teams.

 History taking in the host country´s language